-For the Business Analyst, business process modelling is key to delivering improvements successfully.
+For the business analyst, business process modelling is key to delivering improvements successfully.
 Learn how to model an organisation, redesign business processes and analyse tasks.
-Practitioner specialist module for the internationally recognised BCS Diploma in Business Analysis.
+Practitioner specialist module for the BCS International Diploma in Business Analysis.

 Duration: 2 days